 Captain Jeff Bell

 Captain Bell began his public service career in 1976, entering the United States Coast Guard.
 After Honorably discharging in 1980, he attended Ventura Community College.
-Graduating in 1984, he then began his law enforcement career starting with the Los Angeles County Park Police in the fall of 1984.
+Graduating in 1984, he then began his law enforcement career starting with the then existing Los Angeles County Park Police in the fall of 1984.
 He promoted to Sergeant in 1993 and has worked significant events such as the Ruby Canyon fire of 1987, the 1992 Rodney King riots, the 1992 Gang Truce Rally, the 1993 Firestorms, and the 1994 Northridge earthquake.

 Captain Bell came to Shafter in June of 1999.
 He has a POST Management level certificate and over 3,500 hours of recognized POST training.
 In 2008, Captain Bell was selected to be the first City of Shafter police officer to attend the FBI National Academy, class 235.
 He also received the first Kern County Law Enforcement Foundation "Administrator of the Year" award.

-The Captain has various responsibilities overseeing background and internal affairs investigations, representing the agency as the POST liaison and Training Manager, Property room oversight, policy development and will assist in multiple areas as needed regarding special projects, special investigations, animal control, or other staff projects.
+The Captain has various responsibilities overseeing backgrounds, I.A. & Special investigations, Jail Mgmt., Property Room, Animal Control, Emergency Mgmt., POST liaison, Training Manager, Policy development, CAD/Mobile and Dept. Data Systems, website maintenance and will assist in multiple areas as needed regarding special projects, or other staff projects.

 Captain Diana Burnett

 Captain Diana Burnett began her career with the City of Shafter in February of 1992.
 She was promoted to senior officer in July of 1996, Sergeant in August of 1998, Lieutenant in March of 2014 and Captain in April, 2017.

 With over 2,500 hours of recognized POST training, she has earned certification from the State of California Peace Officers Standards and Training (POST) of basic, intermediate, advanced, supervisory and Management.
 She also holds two certifications from the Robert Presley Institute of Criminal Investigations in Homicide and Domestic Violence Investigations.
 She is also a graduate of the Sherman Block Leadership Institute, Class 142.

 Over her career she has served a number of various assignments such as a D.A.R.E. officer (Drug Abuse Resistance Education), field training officer (FTO), reserve officer coordinator and trainer, and youth council coordinator.